miguelcordovam/adidas-wishlist-challenge/backend/README.md

 #### Description

-This is a backend application that exposes a list of adidas products and a wishList to store favorite items.
+This is a backend application that exposes a list of products and a wishList to store favorite items.

 #### Technologies